 Coming March 2023 – 1 month, 500 Women, incredible impact

-Sponsorships available now for Women Build 2023.
+Interested in being a part of Women Build 2023?
 Click here to see the sponsorship packet.

 Individual registration and crowdfunding team opportunities for Women Build 2023 will open this fall.

 Participants in Women Build raise the funds and provide the volunteer muscle needed to build.

 Any individual who wants to learn how to build a home is invited to join us; no experience is necessary.
 Volunteers work under the guidance of construction professionals and alongside other volunteers and future Habitat homeowners.